 They are regulated by their state’s board of financial regulation (not the same as the insurance agents), or by the SEC.

-If they do a combination of commission & fee:
+If they charge a combination of commission & fees

 Then they are regulated by each of the offices they would fall under.
 For example, a fee-based advisor with an insurance license would be subject to regulation by their state’s investment advisory office and insurance regulator.

 But let’s take a look at situations where you might not need a financial planner at all.
 Here are 5 possible reasons.